davidhammaker/Item_Catalog/README.md

 ## Usage

-_Remember that you must set "OAUTHLIB INSECURE TRANSPORT" prior to running the application.
+_Remember that you must set "OAUTHLIB INSECURE TRANSPORT" prior to running the application locally.
 See "Dependencies" for more information._

 When running the application for the first time, you have a few different options for how you would like to set up the application.
 You may set up the application with an empty database (with no items in the catalog), or you may fill in the database with pre-made items at the time of its creation.
 If you set up the application with an empty database, you can still fill the database with the pre-made items later.